Jakar: Transport

 Jakar is accessed via a north-south road that connects to the Lateral Road, the main highway of Bhutan.

 Jakar is also the site of Bathpalathang Airport.
 The airport formed part of the Royal Bhutanese Government's 10th Five Year Plan (2008).
 The airport was originally scheduled to open in October 2010, but faced many delays due to soil stability, river diversion, funding, and labour.
 Labour and material shortages through early 2011 prompted a new target date of July 2011, however as of September 2011, the airport had not been opened for operations.
 Further complications have arisen from legislated land and property compensation schemes for those who have been forced to move to accommodate the airport.
 Both Drukair and Tashi Air conducted inaugural flights to Bathpalathang on 17 December 2011—coinciding with the national day of Bhutan.
 The first commercial Drukair flight between Paro and Bathpalathang occurred on 23 December 2011; it failed to make a profit.

 Main sights

 Jakar Dzong

 Constructed in 1667, Jakar Dzong sits atop a ridge above the town of Jakar.
 The dzong fortress is now an administrative center.
 It may be the largest dzong in Bhutan, with a circumference of more than 1,500 m.

 Tourism

-Being located in the spacious and tree covered Bumthang (Choekhor) Valley, the area is also a popular tourist destination, and consequently the town is served by several good quality hotels and craft shops. there are so many guest houses.
+Being located in the spacious and tree covered Bumthang (Choekhor) Valley, the area is also a popular tourist destination, and consequently the town is served by several good quality hotels and craft shops, along with several guest houses.

 The bazaar is located on a street of single story buildings in an area of the town called Chamkhar.
 A new bazaar consisting of three story traditional buildings in the Dekiling area was planned to be completed in 2010.